-United Way is a federated network of over 90 local United Way offices, each registered as its own non-profit organization and governed by an independent volunteer-led local Board of Directors.
-Each United Way works locally to raise funds and invest in improving lives in its community.
+United Way is a federated network of over 80 local United Way Centraide offices serving more than 5,000 communities across Canada, each registered as its own non-profit organization and governed by an independent volunteer-led local Board of Directors.
+Locally and nationally, our goal is the same – to create opportunities for a better life for everyone in our communities.

 In French, both in Quebec and across Canada, our organization is known as Centraide.
 We often use the United Way and Centraide names together, recognizing the bilingual nature of our country’s culture and people.

-United Way Centraide Canada is the national office and has a distinct role to provide leadership, guidance and support to local United Ways across the country.
+United Way Centraide Canada plays a critical role in providing national leadership and membership support for the network of local United Ways and Centraides across Canada.
 Together, local United Ways and United Way Centraide Canada form the United Way Movement.

 In 1972, designer Saul Bass created the iconic United Way logo, depicting the helping hand cradling mankind and surrounded by a rainbow symbolizing hope.
 Our community impact mission – to improve lives and build community by engaging individuals and mobilizing collective action – reflects the ideas outlined in our logo.